-Dollar Tree, Inc. (DLTR) CEO Mike Witynski on Q3 2020 Results - Earnings Call Transcript

 Mike Witynski

-Well, I think the number one thing that we can see is the sales are up over the program, and it was consumables.
+Well, I think the number one thing that we can see is the sales are up over the program when it was consumables.
 So we think that they're responding favorably, because the products that we are buying are selling through at the rate we expect, and it's continuing to grow.

 Edward Kelly